AresMUSH/aresmush/game/plugins/utils/help/sweep.md

+---
+topic: sweep
+toc: Misc
+summary: Ensure room privacy.
+categories:
+- main
+aliases:
+---
 The sweep command can be used to see what disconnected players are in your room, and to kick them out to keep them from connecting into the middle of a private scene.

-   %xcsweep%xn - Show disconnected players.
+`sweep` - Show disconnected players.
-   %xcsweep/kick%xn - Kick disconnected players outside.
+`sweep/kick` - Kick disconnected players outside.